 Chinese lending activity in Latin America tends not to overlap considerably with that of international financial institutions.
 In general, China’s state banks give loans to different countries and focus on energy, mining, and infrastructure.
-In general, loans from China are also much larger than those issued by IFIs.
+Loans from China are also typically bigger than those issued by IFIs.

 China Development Bank focuses on eight areas of development: electric power, road construction, railway, petroleum and petrochemical, coal, postal and telecommunications, agriculture and related industries, and public infrastructure.
 China Ex-Im Bank tends to offer export or import credit, loans for overseas construction contracts or investment projects, concessional loans as a form of overseas development assistance, and international inter-bank loans.

 Most of China’s international lending comes from the China Development Bank (CDB) and China Export-Import Bank (Ex-Im Bank).
 Both were created as “policy banks” to support the government’s policy objectives.
 CDB generally offers higher rates than its international counterparts.
 China Ex-Im Bank rates are slightly lower than those of the U.S. Ex-Im Bank.

 Other lenders include the State Administration of Foreign Exchange (SAFE), CITIC Group, PetroChina, Sinopec, and Chinese commercial banks ICBC, Bank of China, and China Construction Bank.
 Chinese Policy banks have occasionally partnered with international or domestic banks when lending to Latin American governments or companies.
 HSBC teamed up with CDB on an infrastructure loan to Chile, for example.
 And Portugal’s BES paired with CDB on a loan to Venezuela.